opcua-lads/lads-client-py/README.md

 ## Starting
 The streamlit application is started by envoking streamlit from the command line while providing the path to the streamlit Python apllication as argument:
 ```
+streamlit run src/lads_viewer.py
 ```
+This call start the streamlit web-server and opens a web page pointing to the application at http://localhost:8501.